prathamxtc/servclaw/README.md

 **Built-in skill: Tavily Web Search**

-Enable it during setup (or in `servclaw.json`) and the agent can search the web mid-conversation.
-Useful when you ask something it can't answer from memory alone.
+Enable it during setup and the agent can search the web mid-conversation — useful when you ask something it can't answer from memory alone.

+Tavily is a search API built for AI agents.
+Get a free API key at [app.tavily.com](https://app.tavily.com) — the installer will ask for it when you enable this skill.
+The key goes into `servclaw.json` under `secrets.tavilyApiKey`.